perymimon/obsidian-inputs/docs/src/what next.md

 	- [ ] `./path` do not do anything
 - [ ] build screen to show data of page (and context file)
 	- [ ] add to that page all api function
+- [x] make it work on mobile
+- [ ] upload this doc to google doc
+- [ ] tell GPT to write Relese note
+- [ ] add new type of syntax variable that create inline input in the result
+- [ ] add by me coffee or patirun to this list